fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 queues, exchanges, users, and so on.

-By deleting it, (or renaming it in case we want to try to recover some data, or to eventually fall back in case it\'s possible) RabbitMQ is reset to the factory defaults; once started, it will create a new Mnesia database and initialize it with default values.
+By deleting it, (or renaming it in case we want to try to recover some data, or to eventually fall back in case it's possible) RabbitMQ is reset to the factory defaults; once started, it will create a new Mnesia database and initialize it with default values.